Skip to main content

 Aggregation and stratification

-Aggregated relations participate in FlowLog's stratification analysis.
-The compiler schedules evaluation strata so that aggregated values are fully computed before downstream rules consume them.
+Aggregated relations participate in FlowLog's stratification analysis, just like negation.
+The compiler makes sure each aggregate is fully computed before anything downstream reads it.